 Magic Beau Gosse is a fast-food kebab in Caen.
 You will tell us, why in typical food in Normandy you present a kebab, not very typical!
-Indeed, the food is not typical, but the fast-food has been super famous there for a long time!
+Indeed, the food is not typical, but fast food has been super famous there for a long time!
 But for some time, you don't need to be from Caen to know it because a famous rapper in France named Orelsan who is from Caen, wrote a song where he talks about this fast food.
-Now it is even more crowded, and which makes it a bit more local!
+Now it is even more crowded, which makes it a bit more local!

 The name of the dessert, teurgoule, is said to mean "to twist one's mouth", and there are rumors that this is because they rushed to eat it while it was still very hot.
 It is a kind of rice pudding sweetened with cinnamon and cooked for 5 hours in a special dish.

 Although its origin is not French, according to legend, milk jam appeared in France when a cook in Napoleon's army left sweetened milk to cook for too long.
 But whatever its origin, milk jam remains a specialty in Normandy, mainly due to the quality of the region's milk, which makes the product delicious!